allenlin90/programmingLearning/javascript/vueTheCompleteGuide/README.md

 ## 6.3.
 Installing & Using the Vue CLI
 1. We firstly use `npm` to install `@vue/cli` in the global environment.
 Note that we may need to use `sudo` in linux or MacOS system, while we can simply use `npm install @vue/cli -g` on windows command prompt directly.
 1. After installing the required files, we can use `vue create [project-name]`.
 Note that we don't have any space to name a project in convention to prevent complexity to access a directory in CLI.
 This process is similar to use `npx create-react-app [project_name]` to create a React App, which also requires its own package by using [`npm install -g create-react-app`](https://github.com/allenlin90/programmingLearning/tree/master/javascriptLearning/modernReactWithRedux#generating-a-react-project).
-1. Note that we can use simply use the default configurations for Vue3 or manually configure some of the setting if it requires.
+2. Note that we can simply use the default configurations for Vue3 or manually configure some of the setting if it requires.
-1. When the project folder is created, we can use `cd` to change directory and run `npm run serve` to start the developing environment that we can go `http://localhost:8080/` to check Vue project control panel.
+3. When the project folder is created, we can use `cd` to change directory and run `npm run serve` to start the developing environment that we can go `http://localhost:8080/` to check Vue project control panel.
 This is similar to use `npm start` after creating a React project that we can access it at `http://localhost:3000/` by default.

 ## 6.4.
 Inspecting the Created Project
 1. This section is to introduce the directory and file structure when creating a Vue app.